 Sahuaro’s success so impressed the Rwandan government that they now donate 5% of Volcanoes NP fees to fund local community projects, such as building hospitals and schools.

 One of the fastest-growing buzzwords in the travel industry this year is Overtourism.
-It’s the opposite of responsible, community-based tourism– overcrowded, unsustainable, and exploitative.
+The natural result of Mass Tourism, overtourism is the opposite of responsible, community-based tourism– overcrowded, unsustainable, and exploitative.

 Overtourism is often the result of cheap flights and cruises, un-checked development, and poor government planning.
 And, unfortunately, it’s happening with increasing frequency all across the world.